 Means for individual genotypes within a time period that share a letter or overall means within a row that share a letter are not significantly different (P > 0.05).

-aPeriod 1 comprised six to eight days, during which a mating pair of psyllids was held on a caged plant.
+aTime Period 1 comprised six to eight days, during which a mating pair of psyllids was held on a caged plant.
 At the end of the first time period, the male was removed and the remaining female was held on a new plant of the same genotype over three successive four-day time periods (Periods 2-4).

+Figure captions

+Fig. 1.
+No-choice arena used for behavioral recordings.

+Fig. 2.
+Sleeve cage with potato used in oviposition assays.

+Fig. 1